Houdini Engine 7.0

 To simplify migration, it is acceptable to pass a NULL pointer to represent the singleton in-process session after creating it with HAPI_CreateInProcessSession().

-If you'd like to use our Thrift-based IPC implementation, you can create a session with HAPI_CreateThriftSocketSession() (which uses TCP sockets as the transport layer) or HAPI_CreateThriftNamedPipeSession() (which uses named pipes on Windows or domain sockets on Unix-like OSes).
+If you'd like to use our Thrift-based IPC implementation, you can create a session with HAPI_CreateThriftSocketSession() (which uses TCP sockets as the transport layer), HAPI_CreateThriftNamedPipeSession() (which uses named pipes on Windows or domain sockets on Unix-like OSes), or HAPI_CreateThriftSharedMemorySession (which uses shared memory buffers to communicate and is thus limited to the local machine).
 The first time a Thrift session is created, libHAPIL loads libHARC - the client-side dynamic library implementing Thrift bindings for HAPI calls.

 You can even implement your own custom IPC client library, bind it to one of custom slots in the HAPI_SessionType enumeration with HAPI_BindCustomImplementation() and create sessions specific to this implementation with HAPI_CreateCustomSession(), passing the required session creation parameters as a raw pointer.